vacp2p/rfc/content/docs/rfcs/34/README.md

 Responding with the set of active mesh peers allows a malicious requester to get into the required position more easily.
 It takes away the first hurdle of the *neighbourhood surveillance* attack: The attacker knows which peers to try to connect to.
 This increased vulnerability can be avoided by only responding with randomly sampled sets of peers, e.g. by requesting a random peer set via [33/WAKU2-DISCV5](https://rfc.vac.dev/spec/33/).
-(As stated in the in the [Theory and Protocol Semantics Section](#theory-and-protocol-semantics), these peer sets SHOULD be retrieved unsolicitedly before receiving requests to achieve faster response times.)
+(As stated in the [Theory and Protocol Semantics Section](#theory-and-protocol-semantics), these peer sets SHOULD be retrieved unsolicitedly before receiving requests to achieve faster response times.)

 Responders are also susceptible to amplification DoS attacks.
 Requesters send a simple message request which causes responders to engage in ambient peer discovery to retrieve a new random peer set.
 As a mitigation, responders MAY feature a `seen cache` for requests and only answer once per time interval.
+The exchange-peer cache discussed in [Theory and Protocol Semantics Section](#theory-and-protocol-semantics) also provides mitigation.
+Still, fequent queries can tigger the refresh cycle more often.
+The `seen cache` MAY be used in conjunction to provide additional mitigation.

 ## Further Considerations

 The response field contains ENRs as specified in [31/WAKU2-ENR](https://rfc.vac.dev/spec/31/).
-While ENRs contain a signatures, the do not violate the [Waku relay no-sign policy](https://rfc.vac.dev/spec/11/#signature-policy)), because these ENRs are neither linkable to Relay messages, nor to senders of specific messages, not to topic subscriptions.
+While ENRs contain a signatures, they do not violate the [Waku relay no-sign policy](https://rfc.vac.dev/spec/11/#signature-policy)), because these ENRs are neither linkable to relay messages, nor to senders of specific messages, nor to topic subscriptions.
 ENRs are limited to the discovery domain and do not leak into the relay domain.

 # Copyright